kshoufer/kenshoufer/wp-content/plugins/soliloquy-lite/readme.txt

 *Need more convincing? <a href="http://soliloquywp.com/wordpress-slider-plugin/" rel="friend" title="Check out the top ten reasons why Soliloquy is the best responsive WordPress slider plugin on the market!">Check out the top ten reasons why Soliloquy is the **best responsive WordPress slider plugin** on the market!</a>

 **Note: This is the lite version of the Soliloquy WordPress slider.
-Want even more WordPress slider features, including HTML/video slides, complete embedded video support for YouTube and Vimeo, widgets, and access to exclusive Addons (such as full lightbox support and image filters)? <a href="http://soliloquywp.com/pricing/" rel="friend" title="Click here to purchase the best responsive WordPress slider plugin now!">Click here to purchase the best responsive WordPress slider plugin now!</a>.**
+Want even more WordPress slider features, including HTML/video slides, complete embedded video support for YouTube and Vimeo, widgets, and access to exclusive Addons (such as full lightbox support and image filters)? <a href="http://soliloquywp.com/pricing/" rel="friend" title="Click here to purchase the best responsive WordPress slider plugin now!">Click here to purchase the best responsive WordPress slider plugin now!</a>**

 = Features =

-* Usage of custom post types to create an unlimited number of WordPress sliders.
+* Usage of a custom post type to create an unlimited number of WordPress sliders.
-* Drag-and-drop image uploading, sorting and saving.
+* Drag-and-drop image uploading, sorting and saving for each WordPress slider that you build.
 * Completely SEO optimized with the ability to specify alt and title tags for your images within the slider.
 * Completely responsive (with touch enabled swiping).
 * Shortcode and template tags handy so that you can insert your WordPress slider anywhere in your theme.